PD: Online Meetings

-Your master teacher may choose to use one of several great tools for online meetings such as Google Hangouts, Zoom, or Skype.
-Information is provided below about Google Hangouts, one of the most popular options.
-Please review information provided by your master teacher, though, for specifics about joining online meetings.
+During the PD, your instructor may choose to use one of several great tools for online meetings such as Google Meet, Zoom, or Skype.
+Information is provided below about Zoom, one of the most popular options.
+Please review information provided by your instructor, though, for specifics about joining online meetings.

 During the summer and academic year, the Mobile CSP team will host webinars, open to any educator using Mobile CSP.
-Information about the webinars will be posted in the Forum, so make sure you sign up to receive the emails to get information on the webinars.
-You will be able to view webinars on a YouTube Live page, including being able to ask questions and chat with others watching the live stream.
+Information about the webinars will be posted in the Teaching Mobile CSP Forum, so make sure you sign up to receive the emails to get information on the webinars.
+You will be able to view the webinar recordings on our YouTube Channel.

-If you haven't used Google Hangouts before, we suggest the following tips:
+If you haven't used Zoom before, we suggest the following tips:

-- Try to do your hangout in a quiet place, using a good microphone/headset.
+- Try to do your meeting in a quiet place, using a good microphone/headset.

-- Test a hangout with a friend or family member before doing one in your group.
+- Test a meeting with a friend or family member before doing one in your group.

 - Use Google Docs to take notes in your meeting.

 Zoom Account Setup and InstallationWhen you use Zoom for the very first time, you will be prompted to install the Zoom app.
 Zoom will provide you with instructions on how to download and install the app on your computer or mobile device.
 If you wish to create a Zoom account you can do so for free at https://zoom.us/signup.
 A popular option is to sign up with your existing Google account.

 Tips for Using Zoom for Virtual Learning

 - Hold open “office hours” in your personal meeting room for students to join when they have questions or need help with an assignment